Widowed Person or Surviving Civil Partner

 For information on final income tax liability, see Deceased Persons - Final Liability.

 In summary these are:

-- if you yourself were the "assessable spouse", you will continue to get the married person's allowance and married rate band for the remainder of the tax year.
-You will be taxable on your own income for the full tax year in which your spouse died plus your late spouse's income from the beginning of the tax year to the date of death.
+- if you were the ’assessable spouse or nominated civil partner, you will continue to receive the married person or civil partner tax credit and appropriate rate band for the remainder of the tax year.
+You will be taxed on your own income for the full tax year plus your late spouse's or civil partner’s income from 1 January to the date of his or her death.

 - if you were both taxed as single persons, i.e under Separate Treatment, you will get the increased widowed person or surviving civil partner tax credit and income tax rate band.

 If you have any dependent child(ren) you may be entitled to the widowed person or surviving civil partner with dependent child tax credit for the 5 years after the year of bereavement.
 You may also be entitled to the Single Person Child Carer Credit for as long as you have any dependent child(ren).

 Remember, let your Revenue office know of your spouse's or civil partner’s death as soon as you can.